avivajpeyi/academic-kickstart/content/post/slurm-notes/index.md

 projects: []
 ---

+{{< toc >}}

 ## Interactive Jobs

 If you want to test softwre that requires  GUI, MPI/Parallel/Multiple threads using interactive jobs may be useful.
 Note that if you need a GUI -- you'll need to `ssh` with `-X`.

+Run the following to start an interactive job:
 ```bash
 sinteractive --ntasks 1 --nodes 1 --time 00:30:00 --mem 32GB
 ```

+Once resources are allocated, you'll notice that you're on a different machine (allocated for your interactive session).

+## Jupyter notebooks + Slurm

-Once you have obtained the resources and are in the interactive job session, you can open a `jupyter` notebook with the following:
+Once are in an interactive job session you can open a `jupyter` notebook with the following steps:

-1. Source envs
+1. Source envs for you interactive session
+    For example you may run the following:
+    ```bash ```
+    source ~/.bash_profile
+    module load git/2.18.0 gcc/9.2.0 openmpi/4.0.2 python/3.8.5
+    source venv/bin/activate
+    ```

 2. Setup tunnel + jupyter instance on cluster

-    run:
+   To do this run the following:
     ```bash
     ipnport=$(shuf -i8000-9999 -n1)
     ipnip=$(hostname -i)